alice-stocco/coastal-restoration-tool/README.md

 If you consult the app, use the files or the data, please cite the paper:
 (citation to be added after publication)

-The application is based on Shiny and is available at: https://ecological.shinyapps.io/coastal_restoration_tool/ .
+The application is based on Shiny and its graphical interface is also available on shinyapps.io.

 ## How to run the app on your computer
 ### Step 1: Download the script and the data